 Does this really matter?
 "Not really," says Lily Cho.

 Cho is a English professor at York University and the author of Eating Chinese: Culture on the Menu in Small Town Canada, where she set out to understand the impact that Chinese food has had on Canadian culture.
-It's a complicated topic and one steeped in a long history of institutionalized racism.
+It's a complicated topic and one steeped in a long history of institutionalised racism.

 "There were a lot of things about Chinese immigration to Canada that were controversial because, frankly, we had a deeply discriminatory and racist legislative history for the first half of the 20th century,"says Cho.
 She is referring to the Chinese Immigration Act, also known as the Chinese Exclusion Act.
 "This is a community that was explicitly targeted in Canadian legislation, in ways that were very, very specific."